Increased head circumference

 When to Contact a Medical Professional

-The health care provider usually finds macrocephaly during a routine well-baby exam.
+The health care provider usually finds an increased head size in a baby during a routine well-baby exam.

 What to Expect at Your Office Visit